Skip to main content

 In re Marriage of Preston, 2-08-0826 & 09-0090 cons.
 (2008) (unpublished): The Appellate Court agreed with Appellant, who was represented by Hurst, Robin, Kay & Allen, that the trial court’s determination that commingling between marital and nonmarital funds had occurred was against the manifest weight of the evidence.
 The court found that Appellant’s non-marital property did not lose its identity.
 The Appellate Court also reversed the award to Appellee of $194,282.84 from Appellant’s inheritance, and found this award was against the manifest weight of the evidence.

-Family law attorneys can assist you in the appeals process.
-They have the legal experience and knowledge to help you.
-If an appeal is an appropriate option in your circumstances, we’ll let you know once we’ve conducted a case review.
+The attorneys of Hurst, Robin, Kay & Allen LLC can assist you in the appeals process.
+We have the legal expertise to help you.
+If an appeal is appropriate in your circumstances, we’ll let you know once we’ve completed a case review.
 If you would like to appeal an unfair or biased ruling, please contact Hurst, Robin, Kay & Allen, LLC today to schedule a consultation.